ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### measres (Software Measurement Results) Claim {#measurementresults}

 The "measres" claim is a general-purpose structure for reporting comparison of measurements to expected reference values.
-This claim provides a simple standard way to report the result of a comparison as success, failure, fail to run, ...
+This claim provides a simple standard way to report the result of a comparison as success, failure, fail to run, and absence.

 It is the nature of measurement systems that they are specific to the operating system, software and hardware of the entity that is being measured.
 It is not possible to standardize what is measured and how it is measured across platforms, OS's, software and hardware.